How to Properly Use a Large Widescreen Monitor

 Leave a comment

-thirteen minus zero is (Huh?)
+fourteen minus one is (Huh?)

 Comment moderation is enabled.